influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 To review users with admin permissions, in the InfluxDB 1.x CLI, run `show users`.
 Any users labeled "admin" *will not* be migrated.

-If you're using an admin user for visualization or Chronograf's administrative functions, you should create a new read-only user before upgrading.
+If using an admin user for visualization or Chronograf's administrative functions, create a new read-only user before upgrading.
 Admin rights are granted to the primary user created in the InfluxDB 2.0 setup process which runs at the end of the upgrade process.
-(This provides you with the opportunity to re-assess who should be granted admin-level access in your InfluxDB 2.0 setup.)
+This provides you with the opportunity to re-assess who should be granted admin-level access in your InfluxDB 2.0 setup.

 ### Dashboards